derbartigelady/Tac/README.md

 - Then connect the watch to the PC via USB cable, wait briefly until it is recognized as a drive and then open the path in Explorer: ...\yourWatchModel\Internal Storage\GARMIN\Apps.
 Copy the file here.
 - Disconnect the watch from the PC.
 The watch takes a moment to recognize and process the file and applies the file directly as a watchface.

 If you have a different model, the path may be named after a different model.
-I have not been able to test the file with other models, but please report what happens if you have a different model.
+I could not test with other models, only simulate, feel free to report which model you are using and if the watchface runs.

 --------------------------------